LoyolaChicagoBooks/introcs-csharp/rst/project.rst

       some were done).
    -  Where are you planning to go from here, and who you envision being primarily responsible for different parts?

+-  Include parts 2-4 listed below under Final Deliverables, but for an intermediate version that runs, and does *not* need to have the goal working yet.
+Have documentation of your methods, including summary description and description of parameters and return values.
+   If for some reason you do not have all the documentation that you were encouraged to write *first*, at least be sure to have and point out significant examples of your clear documentation of purpose, parameters, and return values.
+   This allows instructor feedback for completing the rest.

 -  The idea is to have everyone get an idea of what is expected, so we have no misunderstandings about the final version.
 We will give you